Who Owns WhatsApp and Why You Should Be Using It

 In February 2014, Facebook bought the company for $19 billion, the largest buy Facebook had to date.
 By 2015, WhatsApp doubled in numbers and boasted 800 million users.
 Then, in February 2016, WhatsApp made it to 1 billion users.

 Acton would leave in September 2017.
 He admitted that he left over Facebook.
 Around this time back in March, the Cambridge Analytica scandal was breaking out.
 He left behind $850 million as he was in disagreement with how the company should be handled.
-Acton wanted a useful, ad-free app that helped people that was private for people, something that Facebook disagreed on.
+Acton wanted a useful, ad-free app that helped people that was private for people, something that Facebook disagreed with.

 WhatsApp Now